11001001

-"11001001" is an episode of the first season of the American science fiction television series Star Trek: The Next Generation.
+"11001001" is the fifteenth episode of the first season of the American science fiction television series Star Trek: The Next Generation.
 It was first broadcast on February 1, 1988, in the United States in broadcast syndication.
 It was written by Maurice Hurley and Robert Lewin, and directed by Paul Lynch.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, members of an alien race called the Bynars hijack a nearly evacuated Enterprise while retrofitting the computer in space dock.

 Make-up supervisor Michael Westmore created the look of the Bynars, who were four women in extensive make-up.
 The musical score was scored by Ron Jones.
 Reviewers praised the Bynars themselves, and the response to the episode was generally positive, with one critic calling it the best of the season.
 It was awarded an Emmy Award for Outstanding Sound Editing for a Series.